curiousoffice/playbook/README.rst

 High level guidelines:

-- Be consistent.
+- Be consistent
-- Don't rewrite existing code to follow this guide.
+- Don't rewrite existing code to follow this guide
-- Don't violate a guideline without a good reason.
+- Don't violate a guideline without a good reason
-- A reason is good when you can convince a teammate.
+- A reason is good when you can convince a teammate

 Pair Programming
 ----------------